 The tree seems to be in a state of sadness due to the drooping limbs that dangle off of it.
 The tree’s growth pattern makes it a good choice for use as an attractive evergreen tree.

 The majority of its propagation takes place in expansive gardens and public parks.
-The Chinese Weeping Cypress, also known as the Mourning Cypress, thrives in zones 7-10.
-It is necessary to have direct sunlight for at least half the day and some shade for the other half of the day.
-At maturity, it may reach a height of between 20 and 30 feet.
+The tree thrives in zones 7-10 and will appreciate at least half the day in the sun and the other half in the shade.
+At maturity, it may reach between 20 and 30 feet.

 9. Arizona Cypress (Cupressus Arizonica)

-Arizona tree is mainly grown in Arizona and is one of the most beautiful trees in the world.
-It comes with yellow flowers that are produced in later winter and early spring.
-Arizona cypress tree requires full sun for 6 hrs each day and can provide shade in summer as well as winter months.
+As the name goes, the Arizona tree is mainly grown in Arizona.
+It is one of the most beautiful trees in the world, producing yellow flowers in later winter and early spring.

 10. Dwarf Cypress

 The Dwarf Cypress tree is a little, fragile tree native to the Southeast region of the United States.
-You may find them there.
-It is an evergreen shrub that is low to the ground and has a broad, flat crown.
-These trees have the potential to reach heights of between 20 and 30 feet when fully mature.
+The evergreen shrub is low to the ground and has a broad, flat crown.
+The tree has the potential to reach heights of between 20 and 30 feet when fully mature.

 The leaves are shaped like needles and grow in a manner that is low to the ground.
 This tree is known to produce stunningly lovely white blossoms somewhere between the end of spring and the beginning of summer.